-- This policy was developed and adopted on: 12th November 2016 - The policy will be reviewed in: November 2019 - The Designated Safeguarding Lead (DSL) is: Lori Nancarrow - The Deputy Designated Safeguarding Lead (DDSL) is: Francesca Turner - The Second DDSL is: Alana McGovern - The name of the Designated Teacher for Children in Care and Previously in Care is: Lori Nancarrow - The Single Point of Contact (SPOC) for the Prevent agenda is: Claire Bunting - The Child Sexual Exploitation Lead is: Lori Nancarrow - The named Safeguarding Governor is: Verity Wendon - The named Whistleblowing Governor is: Julie Barr
+- This policy was developed and adopted: July 2020 - The policy will be reviewed: July 2021 - The Designated Safeguarding Lead (DSL) is: Rachel Nile - The Deputy Designated Safeguarding Leads (DDSL) are: Alana McGovern and Claire Bunting - The name of the Designated Teacher for Children in Care and Previously in Care is: Rachel Nile - The Single Point of Contact (SPOC) for the Prevent agenda is: Claire Bunting - The Child Sexual Exploitation Lead is: Rachel Nile - The named Safeguarding Governor is: Verity Wendon - The named Whistleblowing Governor is: Julie Barr

-This policy is based on the template sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
-(Revised September 2018) It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-(Next Revision date September 2019).
+This policy is based on the template first sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
+It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
+It has been revised annually in line with all KCSIE revisions (Next Revision date July 2021).